What Is the Federal Home Loan Mortgage Corporation (FHLMC)?

 Fannie Mae and Freddie Mac support approximately 70% of home loans that make it to the secondary market, per data from the National Association of Realtors (NAR).
 This means these entities ultimately purchase or back around seven in 10 mortgages that originated in the United States, thus helping to free up more cash for institutions to lend to potential homeowners.

-How does Freddie Mac support homeownership and rental housing?
+How does Freddie Mac affect mortgage rates?

 Bottom line